meazza/spring-boot-request-copy/README.md

 }
 ```

-Now you can add @RequestCopy annotation on the methods that you want the requests received by it to be copied
+Now you can add @RequestCopy annotation on the method that you want the requests received by it to be copied
 ```java
 @RequestMapping(value = "/")
 @RequestCopy(url = "http://localhost:8080/test", ratio = 1F)